carlignn/carlgaspar/content/posts/hide-yourself-using-proxychains.md

   Linux and Nmap here and there.
 Because doing so, will expose yourself to the target that you are scanning.
 ---
-## ProxyChains
+## Configuring ProxyChains

 ProxyChains come preinstalled in Kali Linux.
 All you have to do is find it.
-I wasn't able to make the locate command work, but found it in /etc directory.
+I wasn't able to make the locate command work, but I found it in /etc directory.

+### Step 1

 What you want to do is edit the configuration file.
+I will be using vim, feel free to use any text editor as you would prefer.

 ```shell
 sudo vim /etc/proxychains4.conf
 ```

-This is what the configuration file would look like:
+This is what the configuration file would look like.
+It may look like a lot, but you only need to configure a few things.

 ```shell
 # proxychains.conf  VER 4.x